JAMOPG/weather/README.md

 # ✅  Configuration
 The configurations of DB need to be inputed at  "DATABASES" key inside weather/settings.py
-Run: ./manage.py migrate #To create database structure but without cities in the table locations_location
+Run: ./manage.py migrate #To create database structure but without cities in the table locations_location Import Locations: use city.list-data.csv and import locations to locations_location table

+OR:

 Recommended: Create DB into your server and Restore de file "DB_to_restore.backup" with all cities of OpenWeather already in the table locations_location